-- A. For the purposes of this policy, all uses of tobacco products in any form are prohibited in any District-owned facility or property, vehicle, or at District-sponsored or regulated events, and the following definitions shall apply. - 1.
-At any time means during normal school and non-school hours: 24 hours a day, seven days a week, 365/366 days a year. - Electronic cigarette (e-cigarette) means any oral device that provides a vapor of liquid nicotine, lobelia, and/or other substance, and the use or inhalation of which simulates smoking.
-The term shall include any such devices, whether they are manufactured, distributed, marketed, or sold as e-cigarette, e-cigars, e-pipes, or under any other product name or descriptor. - 3.
-Tobacco product shall include but is not limited to any lighted or unlighted cigarette, cigar, pipe, cheroots, stogies, periques, bidi, blunt, clove cigarette, electronic cigarette, cigarillo, hookah, plug cut, crimp cut, ready rubbed, any other smoking product and any smokeless or spitless tobacco also known as dip, chew, snuff, snuff flour, Cavendish, snus orbs, strips, sticks, or cigarette in any form.
+- A. For the purposes of this policy, all uses of tobacco/ smoking products and devices in any form are prohibited on School Board property, in School District buildings, facilities, schools, and vehicles, or at any events that the School District or its departments/ schools sponsor or regulate, and the following definitions shall apply. - 1.
+At any time means during normal school and non-school hours: twenty-four (24) hours a day, seven (7) days a week, 365/366 days a year. - 2.
+Electronic cigarette (e-cigarette) or electronic smoking device means any device that contains or delivers any substance, whether natural or synthetic, that is intended for human consumption through the inhalation of aerosol or vapor, including, but not limited to, devices that are manufactured, distributed, marketed, and/ or sold as e-cigarette, e-cigars, e-pipes, vapes, or under any other related product name or descriptor.

+- 3. Off-campus, school-sponsored event means any event sponsored by the school or School District that is not on school property, including, but not limited to, sporting events, day camps, field trips, seminars, dances, or theatrical productions, where the use of tobacco is prohibited. - 4.
+School property means all facilities and property, including land, whether owned, rented, or leased by the Board, and also includes all vehicles owned, leased, rented, contracted for, or controlled by the Board and used for transporting students, staff, or visitors. - 5.
+Tobacco product means any product: - containing, made, or derived from tobacco or that contains nicotine, whether natural or synthetic, that is intended for human consumption, whether chewed, smoked, absorbed, dissolved, inhaled, snorted, sniffed, or ingested by any other means, or any component, part, or accessory of a tobacco product, including but not limited to: cigarettes, cigars, little cigars, other kinds and forms of tobacco, and electronic cigarettes or electronic smoking devices. - including, but not limited to, any lighted or unlighted cigarette, cigar, pipe, cheroots, stogies, periques, bidi, blunt, clove cigarette, electronic cigarette or electronic smoking device, cigarillo, hookah, plug cut, crimp cut, ready rubbed, any other smoking product and any smokeless or spitless tobacco also known as dip, chew, snuff, snuff flour, Cavendish, snus orbs, strips, sticks, or cigarette in any form.